-- Where employees fail to improve, or where the offence is sufficiently serious, following an investigation and hearing, employees may be dismissed at deputy assistant commissioner/FRS G/principal operations manager level or above.
-Employees must be told they have the right to appeal and details of the appeals process. - Alternatively where there has been a failure to improve as required or, in exceptional cases, at the first offence, following the investigation and hearing, a decision may be made by a deputy assistant commissioner/FRS G/principal operations manager level or above to award a sanction less than dismissal, or in serious cases, as an alternative to dismissal.
-These sanctions are: - A warning. - Demotion (no more than one grade; a demotion of more than one grade can only be done with the agreement of the employee). - Disciplinary transfer (which should involve no loss of remuneration and unless the employee agrees otherwise should be within the same working pattern). - Loss of pay up to a maximum of thirteen days.
+- Where employees fail to improve or where the offence is sufficiently serious, following an investigation and hearing, employees may be dismissed by their [Deputy Assistant Commissioner/Brigade Manager/Members of the Employing Authority].
+Employees must be told they have the right to appeal and details of the appeals process. - Alternatively where there has been a failure to improve as required or, in exceptional cases, at the first offence, following the investigation and hearing, a decision may be made by their Area or Brigade manager to award a sanction less than dismissal, or in serious cases, as an alternative to dismissal.
+These sanctions are: - (a) A warning.

+- (b) Demotion (either within role or no more than one role; a demotion of more than one role can only be done with the agreement of the employee). - (c) Disciplinary transfer (which should involve no loss of remuneration and unless the employee agrees otherwise should be within the same duty system). - (d) Loss of pay up to a maximum of thirteen days.